0 hours 5 mins

 4. In a large skillet, over medium low heat, spray the pan with cooking spray and add one tablespoon of butter.
 Let melt.

-5. Add the egg mixture and just as the eggs start to set, slowly push the mixture from the outside of the skillet to the inside.
+5. Add the egg mixture and just as the eggs start to set, using a spatula, slowly push the mixture from the outside of the skillet to the inside.
 Gently continue this process forming soft, loose curdles of scrambled eggs.
 You don’t want them dry and hard.
 Just soft, creamy and slightly wet.
 This will take several minutes so take your time.

 7. Fill each cup with scrambled eggs, top with 1 Teaspoon of crème fraiche and a ¼ – ½ teaspoon of the salmon roe or caviar.
 Sprinkle with the chopped chives and serve.